Planning a trip to The Emerald Isle? We’ve rounded up our picks for best things to do in Northern Ireland to help you plan your trip.

-Things to Do in Northern Ireland
+Places to Visit in Northern Ireland

 We didn’t know we’d crossed the border until the speed limit changed while driving through Ireland.

-There are no borders and no welcome signs, just a speed limit change from km to miles and a the Euro was no longer needed.
+Our Euros were no longer needed.
 Stopping at the ATM to stock up on British Pounds, we were now ready to explore the best things to do in Northern Ireland’s six counties.

 The Best of Northern Ireland